Franco Colapinto: Formula Regional European Championship

-FIA Formula 3
+FIA Formula 3 Championship

 2022

 In October 2020, Colapinto joined MP Motorsport for the first day of post-season testing at Catalunya.
 He did likewise the following year at Valencia, but ended up signing for Van Amersfoort Racing instead for the 2022 season, partnering Rafael Villagómez and Reece Ushijima.
-The Argentinian started his F3 career with a pole position on his and his team's debut in the series at Sakhir.
-He went on to win the Sprint Race at the following round in Imola, scoring his and VAR's maiden victory in the series.
-Throughout the season Colapinto took three more podium finishes at the Spielberg, Budapest and Zandvoort rounds and a second Sprint Race win at the final round in Monza to finish ninth in the drivers' standings.
+Colapinto started his with a pole position on his and his team's debut in the series in Sakhir.
+He led the feature race for the first half of the race, but was eventually passed by Victor Martins and Arthur Leclerc, slipping to third.
+He was then give a time penalty for track limits which dropped Colapinto to fifth.
+In Imola, he qualified on reverse pole for the sprint race, but lost the lead early on to Caio Collet.
+Despite that, Colapinto would re-pass him back on the final lap, scoring his and VAR's maiden victory in the series.
+In the feature race, a wrong tyre choice on a damp track left him to finish down in 22nd place.
+After finishing ninth in the Barcelona feature race, Colapinto went scoreless during the Silverstone round as he was eliminated on the opening lap from a collision.